Is Accident Insurance Worth The Money?

 The last bullet point is the most common.
 Many individuals and families are facing higher premiums with their underlying health insurance.
 One way to offset that is to increase the deductible and therefore lower the premium.
 The accident insurance can then be purchased to fill the gap and pay for any deductible or out-of-pocket costs.
 In this case, we feel accident insurance is worth the money.

-Who Should Not Purchase These Policies?
+Who Should Not Purchase Accident Insurance?

 Accidents can occur anywhere and anytime.
 That’s why we believe everyone should have some level of accident coverage; however, there are some people who should not purchase these policies.
 They include people and families who do not have a: